Class Action Claims Mane 'n Tail Shampoos, Conditioners Contain Ingredients That Can Cause Side Effects Like Hair Loss, Scalp Irritation [UPDATE]

 Want to stay in the loop on class actions that matter to you?
 Sign up for ClassAction.org’s free weekly newsletter here.

-A proposed class action alleges the maker of Mane ‘n Tail-brand shampoos and conditioners has failed to disclose that the products contain an ingredient or combination of ingredients that can cause significant hair loss and/or scalp irritation.
+A proposed class action alleges the maker of Mane and Tail shampoo and conditioner has failed to disclose that the products contain an ingredient or combination of ingredients that can cause significant side effects like hair loss and/or scalp irritation.

-The plaintiff, a Manhattan resident, claims to have bought the Mane ‘n Tail items, which are touted as safe for use on humans and domesticated animals alike, based on representations that the products, among other claims, would “restore, revitalize, recondition, refreshen, nourish, fortify, moisturize, strengthen, and/or clean her hair from root to tip.”
-The woman claims to be among thousands of consumers who have experienced adverse effects—namely hair loss and scalp irritation—after using the products.
+The plaintiff, a Manhattan resident, claims to have bought the Mane and Tail shampoo and conditioner, which are touted as safe for use on humans and domesticated animals alike, based on representations that the products, among other claims, would “restore, revitalize, recondition, refreshen, nourish, fortify, moisturize, strengthen, and/or clean her hair from root to tip.”
+Consumers often affectionately refer to it as the "horse shampoo."
+The woman claims to be among thousands of consumers who have experienced Mane and Tail shampoo side effects—namely hair loss and scalp irritation—after using the products.

 “Defendant failed to properly warn consumers of the risks and dangers attendant to the use of such a strong ingredient on their hair and scalp—even well after Defendant knew or should have known of the Products’ hazards,” the complaint contends, claiming DMDM hydantoin is found in Mane ‘n Tail’s Gentle Clarifying Shampoo, Gentle Replenishing Conditioner, New Look!
 Herbal Gro Conditioner and Daily Control Anti-Dandruff Conditioner.

-The case alleges Straight Arrow has known or should have known “for approximately a decade” that DMDM hydantoin can cause or contribute to hair loss and scalp irritation when used as a preservative in hair products.
+The case alleges Straight Arrow has known or should have known “for approximately a decade” that DMDM hydantoin can cause or contribute to hair loss and sIscalp irritation when used as a preservative in hair products like Mane and Tail shampoos.
 Nevertheless, the defendant, the suit alleges, has continued to market, sell and profit from Mane ‘n Tail products while “inexplicably” continuing to use DMDM hydantoin as a preservative ingredient in some of its shampoos and conditioners.
-The lawsuit notes that the defendant simultaneously does not use DMDM hydantoin as a preservative in many other Mane ‘n Tail products.
+The lawsuit notes that the defendant simultaneously does not use DMDM hydantoin as a preservative in many other Mane and Tail shampoo and conditioners.

-At any rate, the package labeling of the aforementioned Mane ‘n Tail products and the defendant’s websites and marketing materials include no warning to consumers that they face a risk of significant hair loss and/or scalp irritation, the suit says.
+At any rate, the package labeling of the aforementioned Mane and Tail shampoo and conditioner and the defendant’s websites and marketing materials include no warning to consumers that they face a risk of significant hair loss and/or scalp irritation, the suit says.

 “Accordingly, Straight Arrow misled and deceived the public, and placed its customers in harm’s way, all for the sake of increased profits,” the lawsuit alleges.